New York Democrats holding campaign kickoff for Vice President Kamala Harris, Tim Walz in Harlem

 Governor Kathy Hochul, Attorney General Letitia James, and others are expected to be in attendance.

-Rep. Adriano Espalliat and New York City Mayor Eric Adams organized the event.
+Rep. Adriano Espaillat and New York City Mayor Eric Adams organized the event.

 "I'm going to say it again as clearly as I can.
-I am damn proud of my service to this country and I firmly believe you should never denigrate another person's service record," said Tim Walz, Vice Presidential Candidate.
+I am damn proud of my service to this country and I firmly believe you should never denigrate another person's service record," Walz said.

-Meantime, Former President Donald Trump heads to a rally in North Carolina as he looks to get ahead of the economic plan being rolled out by Harris on Friday as she starts to fill in, how she would govern if elected in November.
+Meantime, Former President Donald Trump is heading to a rally in North Carolina as he looks to get ahead of the economic plan being rolled out by Harris on Friday as she starts to fill in, how she would govern if elected in November.
 Trump's running mate, J.D.
-Vance heads to Michigan to campaign.
+Vance is heading to Michigan to campaign.

 ----------